bizzare-elle/bizzare-elle/README.md

 - 👋 Hi, I’m @bizzare-elle
 - 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning more about eb developing
+- 🌱 I’m currently learning more about Web developing, Front-End
 - 💞️ I’m looking to collaborate on making projects back and front end
 - 📫 How to reach me @justmarinelle05@gmail.com